Research-Based

 probiotics for acid reflux

-Sick of feeling that dreaded burning sensation in your chest following a meal?
-Tired of having to avoid some of your favorite foods or having to sleep with your head elevated just to get comfortable?
+Tired of that dreaded burning sensation in your chest after meals?
+Fed up with avoiding favorite foods or sleeping propped up just to get comfortable?
 You’re not alone.

-Acid reflux may seem like a minor condition that can be easily controlled with over-the-counter medications, but it can be incredibly uncomfortable, and the long-term effects of chronic reflux can be severe.
-So, what can we do?
-Recent research suggests an unlikely solution to this irritating, yet common condition, probiotics.
+While acid reflux may appear to be a minor condition easily managed with over-the-counter medications, it can be incredibly uncomfortable, and chronic reflux can lead to severe long-term consequences.
+Recent research suggests an unlikely solution to this irritating yet common condition: probiotics.

 probiotic pill capsules in bottle